 Instructions

-- In a high-powered blender, add the mashed, cooked taro, condensed milk, vanilla extract and almond milk (or milk of your choice), along with the purple sweet potato powder (if using).
-Blend until smooth.
+- In a high-powered blender, add the cooked, mashed taro, condensed milk, vanilla extract and milk (of your choice), along with the purple sweet potato powder (if using).

 - Add boba pearls to a drinking glass, fill with ice, and pour the blended taro milk over top.